-- Be per legal entity registered. - Be per site. - Be reconciled over a maximum period of three months. - Allow the physical movement of renewable fuels and/or blends to be traced between site locations. - Allow Renewable Fuel Declaration traceability. - Allow consignment identification per feedstock, origin, blend (if applicable) and carbon intensity.
-Sustainability allocation can be made directly from input to output; simplifying the process when a RFS has multiple locations. - Segregate renewable fuel volumes approved under RFAS (supplied to the road transport and NRMM market) from volumes supplied to other markets e.g. heating.
+- Be per legal entity registered. - Be per site. - Be reconciled over a maximum period of three months. - Consider conversion factors as well as any gains or losses that may occur during production or storage processes. - Allow the physical movement of renewable fuels and/or blends to be traced between site locations. - Allow Renewable Fuel Declaration traceability.